mrkrstphr/mrkrstphr.github.io/_posts/2015-03-09-the-daily-stand-up-is-an-antipattern.md

 will revert back to whatever was in place before.
 However, each iteration is a chance to learn how to make the team better.

-If you think daily stand-ups are working great for your team -- and, more importantly, the team things that too -- stick with them.
+If you think daily stand-ups are working great for your team -- and, more importantly, the team thinks that too -- stick with them.
 If you're curious what life would be without them, then abandon them for a couple iterations and objectively observe what happens.